nachocaru/xaprb.com/content/blog/2007-10-15-introducing-mysql-parallel-restore.md

 mysql-table-checksum -a ACCUM localhost > checksum-after mysql-checksum-filter checksum-before checksum-after</pre>

-If the checksums don&#8217;t match after restoring, you can restore the original data from the sanity dump.
+If the checksums don't match after restoring, you can restore the original data from the sanity dump.
 I encourage you to report any bugs you find with this procedure.
 Incidentally, this exercise taught me that `LOAD DATA INFILE` is pretty hard to get just right.
-It has all sorts of weird dependencies on character sets that aren&#8217;t documented.
-That&#8217;s why I&#8217;m a little cautious and I&#8217;m asking you to tell me if you can&#8217;t restore correctly.
+It has all sorts of weird dependencies on character sets that aren't documented.
+That's why I'm a little cautious and I'm asking you to tell me if you can't restore correctly.